AftaabAhamed/GettingStartedWithGIT/README.md

 # GettingStartedWithGIT
-Some basic instructions and resources to get started with GIT
+Some basic instructions and resources to get started with GIT__ this is a good resource__ https://www.freecodecamp.org/news/learn-the-basics-of-git-in-under-10-minutes-da548267cc91/
-\n
-this is a good resource
-https://www.freecodecamp.org/news/learn-the-basics-of-git-in-under-10-minutes-da548267cc91/

 # install & account auth stuff